THE POWERS OF THE KINGDOM

 But seek first his kingdom and his righteousness, and all these things will be given to you as well.
 (Matthew 6:33)

-That is not welcome news, is it, especially for the multitudes in the world who are waiting for God’s Church to bring to them the salvation that is in Christ?
+That is unwelcome news, especially for the multitudes in the world who are waiting for God’s Church to bring to them the salvation that is in Christ.

 Now we will occupy ourselves with the preparation of the members of the Church, of the Royal Priesthood.
 That preparation has begun and is continuing at the present time.
 The text that follows shows how we enter the Kingdom of God, the state of living in the rest of God.

 The first action of God, in the construction of His Kingdom, is the forgiveness of the sins of His elect, the removal of all condemnation from them.
 They must place their faith in the atoning blood of the cross of Calvary.
 They must be baptized in water as an affirmation of their faith in the atonement, and of their willingness to change their trust in the present world to that of taking their place on the cross with Christ.
 When they do this, they receive a portion of the Spirit of God that seals them to their future redemption.

 We must turn aside from our former sins, gaining complete victory over the impulses to sin residing in our flesh.
 We can do this by calling upon the Lord Jesus, confessing to Him our bondages, expressing our guilt, and through His wisdom and power turning away from every trace of our worship of the passions of our flesh and spirit.
 We must take up our cross of self-denial and follow Jesus at all times.
 We must be patient before the Lord as we suffer various afflictions.
 Suffering is necessary if we are to be delivered from our self-will and self-love.
 We are found worthy of the Kingdom of God when we choose to accept our sufferings in a godly manner.